Rice water for 4c hair growth

 - Insert 1/2 cup of uncooked white rice in a bowl

-- Add 1/2 cup of water to is and rinse the rice properly
+- Add 1/2 cup of water to it and rinse the rice properly

 - Strain out the water

-- Add to 2/3 cups of lukewarm water to it
+- Add 2/3 cups of water to it

 - Peel one orange and add the peels of it to the bowl